 returns and the principal value of an investment will fluctuate so that an investor's

 units, when redeemed, may be worth more or less than the original investment.

 Since the annuity is designed to provide a guaranteed income stream for retirement, there are limitations and restrictions when making withdrawals that are not intended for retirement income purposes.
 Withdrawals in excess of the Annual Income Amount impact the value of your benefit and can also affect the certainty of their income.
 An excess withdrawal occurs when your cumulative Lifetime Withdrawals exceed the Annual Income Amount in any annuity year.
 If an excess withdrawal is taken, only the portion of the Lifetime Withdrawal that exceeds the remaining Annual Income Amount will proportionally and permanently reduce your Protected Withdrawal Value and your Annual Income Amount for future years.
 If an excess withdrawal reduces the account value to zero, no further amount would be payable and the contract terminates.

 Withdrawals or surrenders may be subject to contingent deferred sales charges.
 Withdrawals and distributions of taxable amounts are subject to ordinary income tax and, if made prior to age 59½, may be subject to an additional 10% federal income tax penalty, sometimes referred to as an additional income tax.
 Withdrawals, other than from IRAs or employer retirement plans, are deemed to be gains out first for tax purposes.
-Withdrawals reduce the account value and the living and death benefits.
+Withdrawals reduce the account value and the living and/or death benefits.

 Understanding the costs associated with the Prudential Defined Income Variable Annuity